MontiCore/cd4analysis/README.md

 By default, the CD tool stores exactly the symbols that have been explicitly defined.
 This is the typical modeling approach.
-However, code generation typically maps the `CDRoleSymbol`s defined in an association to attributes and thus implicitly adds `FieldSymbol`s into the classes that host an association.
+However, code generation usually maps the `CDRoleSymbol`s defined in an association to attributes and thus implicitly adds `FieldSymbol`s into the classes that host an association.
 These additional symbols can be made available in the symbol file in the two following forms: